Get CPR training for your team!

 CONTACT ONE OF OUR EXPERTS HERE

-Last Updated on April 30, 2023 by CPR Training
+Last Updated on January 6, 2025 by CPR Training

 In today’s lawsuit-riddled society, members of the general public are often reluctant to try and save someone’s life in the event of a sudden cardiac arrest emergency because they are afraid of being sued.
 The resulting delay in emergency care could mean the difference between the life and death of a victim.
-Good Samaritan Laws came into existence in order to protect people from liability during rescue attempts and encourage them to help out without fear of being sued.
+Good Samaritan Laws came into existence to protect people from liability during rescue attempts and encourage them to help without fear of being sued.
 Every state has a Good Samaritan law or act, but details vary from one jurisdiction to another.
 Learn more about Good Samaritan laws in your state by speaking with a local legal expert or attorney.
 This article is not intended to serve as legal advice.

 Good Samaritan laws are meant to protect those who come to the aid of medical emergency victims for no other reason than kindness.
 In some cases, Good Samaritan laws even require someone at the scene of an emergency to offer assistance.
 In Vermont and Minnesota, for example, not helping an accident or crime victim is punishable by law.